 It reminds me of when I see someone waving at me at a party, so I wave back to be polite, not knowing who the hell this person is.

-Of course, they were waving at someone else behind me, but assume, since I was waving at them, they must know me and walk over to have a chat.
-Even after 10 minutes of conversations where we’re both fairly certain the other person has no idea who we are, we continue the charade out of courtesy.
+Of course, they were waving at someone else behind me.
+But then they assume, since I was waving at them, that they must know me and proceed to walk over for a chat.
+Even after 10 minutes of conversation where we’re both fairly certain the other person has no idea who we are, we continue the charade out of courtesy.

-Everyone in this scenario knows it’s a complete charade and suspects that everyone else also knows it’s a charade, but everyone plays along because it would be impolite not to.
+Everyone in this scenario knows it’s a complete charade and suspects that everyone else also knows it’s a charade, but everyone plays along because it would be impolite not otherwise.

 Cocktail party civility is a harmless fiction.
 The fiction around pitching new innovation projects can be deadly.